krishangkriya/k26medtech/README.md

 - **Krishang Shanmuganathan**: For inquiries, suggestions, or feedback, please email Krishang at trionchild@gmail.com.
 He’s ready to assist you with any aspect of K26MedTech’s organization and initiatives.

-- **Krish Shah**: Krish is also available to address your queries and provide support.
-You can email him at khs013007@gmail.com.
-He looks forward to hearing from you and is keen to help.

-Additionally, if you're interested in learning more about our program, organization or how you can be part of our mission, do not hesitate to get in touch.

-Join us in our journey to make learning fun and accessible for every child!